blumixid/docs/monitor_log/monitoringandlogging.md

   2. Jane configures the Splunk settings to accept the syslog drain from {{site.data.keyword.Bluemix_notm}}.
 She must create a data input for the syslog drain.

      a.
-From the left side of the Splunk web interface, Jane clicks **Data > Data inputs**.
+From the Splunk web interface, Jane clicks **Data > Data inputs**.
 A list of input types that Splunk supports is displayed.

      b.
 She selects **TCP**, because the syslog drain uses the TCP protocol.